 Vaccine Distribution – Key Facts

 Sonoma County’s role in the delivery of COVID-19 vaccines is logistics and outreach: making sure vaccines are distributed equitably and efficiently to where they are most needed now that there is plenty of vaccine supply and less demand.
 Hospitals, health care systems, community clinics, pharmacies and community groups are administering vaccines in compliance with federal, state and county requirements.
-The County has submitted plans (PDF) to the Department of Public Health with local vaccine distribution plans.
+The County of Sonoma has submitted plans (PDF) to the California Department of Public Health with local vaccine distribution plans.

 Now that there are three authorized vaccines to prevent COVID-19 in the United States, here are things you need to know about the COVID-19 vaccination program and COVID-19 vaccines.

 - The safety of COVID-19 vaccines is a top priority